pranitpms/QforQuants/README.md

   e.g yourDir/app> bower install.

-finaly step 3: start the server. start the mongo db server in another cmd. using command
+step 3: start the Mongo service start the mongo db server in another cmd. using command
     cmd> mongod
+  then create one database of any name.

+  open the connetionUtil.js file and replace connection string with your new connection string. test the connection string is working or not.

- then open another terminal go to your application directory. and run below command
+step 4 : open another terminal go to your application directory. and run below command

  e.g. yourDir/app/server> node index.js